cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

             self.decode_input_share(0, input_share),
         )
         encoded_prep_share = self.encode_prep_share(prep_share)
-        return (
+        return Continued(
-            Continued(prep_state, 0),
+            prep_state, 0,
             encode(0, encoded_prep_share),  # initialize
         )
     except:
-        return (Rejected(), None)
+        return Rejected()
 ~~~

-The output is the `State` to which the Leader has transitioned and an encoded
+The output is the `State` to which the Leader has transitioned.
+If the Leader's
-`Message`.
-If the Leader's state is `Rejected`, then processing halts.
+state is `Rejected`, then processing halts.
+Otherwise, if the state is
-Otherwise, if the state is `Continued`, then processing continues.
-The function
+`Continued`, then processing continues.
+In this case, the state also includes
-`encode`  is used to encode the outbound message, which has the message type of
+the Leader's outbound message.
+The function `encode` is used to encode the
+outbound message, which has the message type of `initialize` (identified by the
-`initialize` (identified by the number `0`).
+number `0`).

 To continue processing the report, the Leader sends the outbound message to the
 Helper.
 The Helper's initial transition is computed using the following